NathanielRecto/HPS-FPGA-Based-MD5-SoC/README.md

 | I/O Pins                  | 105 (~23%)    |

 These results show that the design was synthesized successfully and stayed within reasonable device limits for the DE1-SoC FPGA.

+## Conclusion

+This project demonstrates a working HPS/FPGA-based MD5 SoC on the DE1-SoC platform.
+By combining a software controller on the HPS with a 32-engine MD5 hardware core on the FPGA, the design supports correctness verification, serial execution, and parallel execution within the same system.

+The final implementation showed correct digest generation, successful hardware/software communication, and improved throughput in parallel mode compared to serial mode.
+Quartus timing and resource results also confirmed that the design was synthesized successfully and remained within practical device limits for the target platform.